 Christians in Morocco

 Morocco’s Christian community is growing, despite some repression.
 The Christian population is estimated to comprise around 40,000 expatriates and from 4,000 to 12,000 Moroccans, many of whom are ethnic Berber.
-Expatriate Christians enjoy considerable freedom, provided they do not evangelise, but they do not have enough church buildings.
-Services are monitored to ensure no Moroccans attend and any foreign Christian accused of proselytism can be deported.
+Expatriate Christians enjoy considerable freedom, provided they do not evangelise, and are permitted to attend legally-registered churches but services are monitored to check that no Moroccans attend and any foreign Christian accused of proselytism can be deported.

-Moroccan Christians meet in small house churches and the authorities keep them under surveillance.
-While most are left alone by the authorities, police do harass, arrest and interrogate some individuals and groups.
-Christian converts are considered apostates and experience pressure and occasional violence from family and community.
+Moroccan-born Christians can only meet in small, secret house churches and while most are left alone by the authorities, police do harass, arrest and interrogate some individuals and groups.
+Christian converts are considered apostates and experience ostracism and occasional violence from family and community.
 They also face denial of inheritance rights and marriage rights and even removal of child custody.
 In a significant move, however, in 2017 Morocco’s highest religious authority, the High Religious Committee presided over by the King, stated that converts from Islam should no longer face the death penalty for apostasy.

 Foreign Christian aid workers expelled

-A severe crackdown on Christians was launched in 2010, initiated by two government ministers (Justice Minister Mohammed Naciri and Interior Minister Tayeb Cherkaoui) who had been appointed in January that year.
+A severe crackdown on Christians initiated by two government ministers (for Justice and Interior) was launched in 2010.
 The first major sign of this crackdown was a raid on a home group in February 2010, when 18 people including children were arrested and property was confiscated.
 Many other Moroccan Christians were subsequently taken in for police interrogation.

-Foreign missionaries were expelled on the grounds of contravening the Penal Code regarding proselytism, or on grounds of “threat to public order”.
-Several had been expelled in 2009, but between March and July 2010 some 128 foreign Christians were deported, many of them aid workers.
-A media campaign at the time vilified foreign Christians and a Facebook campaign was initiated to target and endanger Moroccan Christians.
+Foreign missionaries were expelled on the grounds of contravening the Penal Code regarding proselytism, or on grounds of “threat to public order“.
+Between March and July 2010 around 128 foreign Christians were deported, many of them aid workers.
+A media campaign at the time vilified foreign Christians and a Facebook campaign targeted and endangered Moroccan Christians.

 In April 2010, nearly 7,000 Muslim leaders signed a document describing the work of Christians in Morocco as “moral rape” and “religious terrorism”.